Helm

 How Helm Works

-• Charts: Collections of files that describe a related set of Kubernetes resources.
+• Charts: Collections of files describing Kubernetes resources.

-• Releases: An instance of a chart running in a Kubernetes cluster.
+• Releases: Each deployment of a chart is a release.

-• Repositories: Collections of charts that can be shared and reused.
+• Repositories: Collections of charts you can share and reuse.

 Creating and Using Helm Charts